What is UGC? 7 brands show you the meaning of user-generated content

 Have you ever embedded UGC on your website?
 If not, here’s a quick guide, and you’ll have your first posts on the website in less than five minutes.

 Start by signing up for Flockler’s 14-day free trial.
 No credit card is needed, and there’s no commitment.
-You’ll get the full product and our fantastic support for free.
+You’ll get the whole product and our fantastic support for free.

 The first screen will ask you to choose one of the channels.
-Don’t stress too much here because you can come back anytime and add more content sources.
+Don’t stress too much here; you can return anytime and add more content sources.

 Choosing a content source on the Flockler app

-Since Instagram is the most popular UGC type, I’ll pick that to show you an example.
+Since Instagram is the most popular UGC type, I’ll pick that as an example.

 First, I’ll connect my Instagram Business account (by using my Facebook account).